py-pdf/pdfly/docs/user/subcommand-cat.md

  range means all the pages of the file.
  PAGE RANGES are like Python slices.
  Remember, page indices start with zero.
+ When using page ranges that start with a negative value a two-hyphen symbol -- must be used to separate them from the command line options.
  Page range expression examples:

     :     all pages.